comp-medchem/LigExtract/README.md

 #### Cluster mode:

-Ligextract produces a table called **<projectname>_ligandsList.txt** with all ligands and some data characterising them, looking like this:
+Ligextract produces a table in a file ending with **_ligandsList.txt** with all ligands and some data characterising them, looking like this:

 ligandfile | pocketres_chain | pocketres_chain_size | chain_name | ligtype | lig_ID | pdbcode | original_ligID | chainUniprot | chainSize
 --- | --- | --- | --- | --- | --- | --- | --- | --- | ---